bool3max/bbmp_utils/README.md

 Development is done using `meson` with the `ninja` backend.

-1. Run `$ meson setup build`
+1. Run `$ meson setup build_dbg --build-type debug` or `meson setup build_release --build-type release` if you wish to build a release build w/o optimizations or debug symbols
-2. Run `$ ninja -C build` to produce a debug-build static library in the `build` directory
+2. Run `$ ninja -C build_TYPE` to produce a build of a static library in the `build_...` directory
-3. Run `$ ninja -C build install` to install the static library and the header files (default prefix is `/usr/local/`)
+3. Run `$ ninja -C build_TYPE install` to install the static library and the header files (default prefix is `/usr/local/`)

-You could also combine steps 2. and 3. to build and install at once: `$ ninja -C build install`.
+You could also combine steps 2. and 3. to build and install at once: `$ ninja -C build_TYPE install`.

 ---